UNIV: Unified Foundation Model for Infrared and Visible Modalities: Experiments

+Catastrophic forgetting—where learning new concepts interferes with previously acquired knowledge~\cite{french1999catastrophic}—is a major challenge in cross-modal pre-training.
+By contrast, our reorganized unified feature space enables visible and infrared representations to be jointly structured rather than sequentially overwritten, effectively preserving modality-specific knowledge while fostering shared semantics.
+This unified space serves as a stable geometric scaffold where both modalities maintain their intrinsic semantic topology, thereby improving the model’s ability to learn category-discriminative features.

+To verify whether such a unified space indeed benefits semantic learning, we fine-tune UNIV with a UperNet segmentation head on the MSRS-IR and MSRS-RGB datasets.
+As shown in \cref{tab:fulltrain}, the results provide direct evidence that unified feature learning leads to stronger semantic representation across both modalities.

-Introducing $\mathcal{L}^{IV}$ (comparing (a) and (b)) improves the infrared modality’s performance by 1.1 mIoU but slightly degrades RGB performance.
+Introducing $\mathcal{L}^{IA}$ (comparing (a) and (b)) improves the infrared modality’s performance by 1.1 mIoU but slightly degrades RGB performance.
 This degradation suggests that aligning infrared features with visible ones may introduce minor shifts in the visible feature space.
-However, adding $\mathcal{L}^{VV}$ in (c) restores RGB performance to its baseline level (79.0 mIoU) while further enhancing infrared performance to 76.6 mIoU.
-This indicates that $\mathcal{L}^{VV}$ effectively mitigates catastrophic forgetting by maintaining visible modality knowledge during adaptation.
+However, adding $\mathcal{L}^{VA}$ in (c) restores RGB performance to its baseline level (79.0 mIoU) while further enhancing infrared performance to 76.6 mIoU.
+This indicates that $\mathcal{L}^{VA}$ effectively mitigates catastrophic forgetting through natural cross-modal alignment during optimizing.

 Integrating LoRA in (d) reduces the number of trainable parameters to 1.8M while maintaining competitive performance (IR: 75.8 mIoU, RGB: 78.9 mIoU).
 The minimal RGB drop suggests that LoRA constrains parameter updates, thereby preserving modality-specific representations.
-When $\mathcal{L}^{VV}$ and LoRA are combined in (e), the model achieves a balanced trade-off, reaching 76.0 mIoU for infrared and maintaining 79.0 mIoU for RGB.
-This result underscores the complementary nature of $\mathcal{L}^{VV}$ and LoRA in mitigating catastrophic forgetting while adapting cross-modal knowledge.
+When $\mathcal{L}^{VA}$ and LoRA are combined in (e), the model achieves a balanced trade-off, reaching 76.0 mIoU for infrared and maintaining 79.0 mIoU for RGB.
+This result underscores the complementary nature of $\mathcal{L}^{VA}$ and LoRA with the benefit of unified feature space.